*Last update April 10, 2023*

 - The World Bank activated US$12.4 million to provide social protection support to poor and vulnerable households affected by the COVID-19 crisis.
 The financing will support poverty reduction social protection programs to assist over 13,000 households in need.
 This response particularly targets households with pregnant women, children, the elderly and persons with disabilities.
 These funds were mobilized under the Contingency Emergency Response Component (CERC) of the Climate Resilience Improvement Project.
 Press release

-- To address COVID-19, the Dominican Republic has activated a Disaster Risk Management Development Policy Loan with a Deferred Drawdown Option for Catastrophe Risks (CAT DDO).
-This $150m contingency credit line will help the country implement emergency measures to contain the spread, and manage health and economic impacts.
-Additionally, this financing will support increase testing, and broaden social welfare programs.
+- To address COVID-19, the Dominican Republic activated in March 2020 a Disaster Risk Management Development Policy Loan with a Deferred Drawdown Option for Catastrophe Risks (CAT DDO).
+The World Bank $150m contingency credit line helped the country implement emergency measures to contain the spread, and manage health and economic impacts.
+Additionally, it supported increase in testing, and broadened social welfare programs.
 Press Release

-- One June 18, the World Bank approved US$100 million to support the response to the COVID-19 emergency in the Dominican Republic.
-This financing will help improve the capacity of the health system, support the most vulnerable population, and reduce the financial burden on businesses and poor households.
+- The World Bank also approved in June of the same year US$100 million to support the response to the COVID-19 emergency in the country.
+This financing helped improve the capacity of the health system, support the most vulnerable population, and reduce the financial burden on businesses and poor households.
 Press Release

 - The World Bank activated on April 15 US$6.6 million to provide immediate funding for Dominica’s emergency response to the COVID-19 (coronavirus) pandemic, focusing on enhancing health system capacity and strengthening food security.
 US$5.1 million will be used to bolster the capacity of Dominica’s public health system to manage COVID-19.
 Funds will be available to purchase drugs, medical supplies and equipment, and laboratory supplies to boost testing capacity and for minor retrofitting of isolation units.
 Another US$1.5 million will be used to support agriculture and strengthen national food security during the pandemic.
 The intervention is targeted to reach an estimated 3,200 farmers to ensure that the local food supply chains are better able to meet the needs of the island.
 More information: Press Release